South Carolina SC Picture Project About the SC Picture Project

 - Last but not least, writers are essential to the success of the Picture Project.
 Anyone from a professional author to an armchair historian can pitch in, and the information you contribute is unbelievably helpful and valuable.
 As our fifth goal states above, one of our main purposes is to preserve knowledge that might otherwise be lost to time.
 If you have information about the history of a landmark, or its current use or condition, please share it with our readers – both the readers who use the site now and the readers who will use the site as the decades pass.
 Likewise, if you know of a legend or have a fun anecdote to share, send it in!
 The SC Picture Project belongs to all of us, and written contributions are warmly welcomed.

 We cannot emphasize this enough.
-While Tara researches diligently every day, there simply is no substitute for local knowledge.
+While each landmark is researched, there simply is no substitute for local knowledge.
 Many of the landmarks we feature have no website, and they are not mentioned in any book.
 Thus we are often dependent on other South Carolinians in order for our pages to grow.

 What We Offer

 (1) The first thing we offer is clear and abundant credit for every contributor

 , as well as a link to your website if you have one.
 You also retain full ownership of your work

 .
 You are simply granting us non-exclusive permission to display it.
 Unlike Wikipedia, our goal is not to have contributors remain anonymous, but to reward you for your efforts.
 In fact, for many of our most frequent contributors, we have been able to develop profile pages

 .
 These profiles provide a fun way for the rest of the world to learn about them.

 (2) The second and perhaps most important thing we offer our contributors is the chance to have your work – or wisdom – preserved for posterity.